 Degree Awarded

-Students majoring in Conservation Biology who complete all requirements earn the degree of Bachelor of Science (B.S.) in Biology.
+Students majoring in conservation biology who complete all requirements earn the degree of Bachelor of Science (B.S.) in Biology.

 Areas of Study